sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 You may have encountered this common error:

 <Highligher
-input={`Maximum update depth exceeded.
+input='Maximum update depth exceeded.
 This can happen when a component repeatedly calls `setState` inside `componentWillUpdate` or `componentDidUpdate`.
-React limits the number of nested updates to prevent infinite loops.`}
+React limits the number of nested updates to prevent infinite loops.'
 />

 This error message pops up when re-rendering repeatedly occurs, especially when a method that uses `setState` is called in the `render` method.
 You can find the origin of this method with Sourcegraph.